GBADsInformatics/GBADsDPM.R/README.md

 Under these conditions, the burden of disease is therefore found in the combined value in lost output when $Y$ is less than $F(z, \theta)$, plus any expenditure on control where $z > 0$.

-The AHLE is derived via a cost minimization as
+The AHLE is derived via a cost minimization as:

 ```math
 AHLE = \sum_{i=1}^{I}\left(\sum_{k=1}^{K}p_k(z_{ik} - z_{ik}^*) + q_{i}x_{i} + s_{i}({n_i}_t - n_{it}^*) - \sum_{j=1}^{J}r_j(y_{ij} - y_{ij}^*)\right)